Icy Strait Point: History

 Huna Totem Corporation was established as a part of the Alaska Native Claims Settlement Act signed into law in 1971.
 The Act was intended to resolve the long-standing issues surrounding aboriginal land claims in Alaska, as well as to stimulate economic development throughout Alaska.

 The corporation purchased the site in 1996, and Icy Strait Point was first opened for cruise ships in 2004, with Royal Caribbean International and its sister outfit Celebrity Cruises being the two lines to initially make use of it.
-They would continue to be the main lines there, but subsequently Princess Cruises began making some stops there for several years, as well as Oceania Cruises, Regent Seven Seas Cruises, and Norwegian Cruise Line.
+They would continue to be the main lines there, but subsequently Princess Cruises began making some stops there for several years, as well as Oceania Cruises, Regent Seven Seas Cruises, Norwegian Cruise Line, Disney Cruise Line, and Virgin Voyages.

 By 2008, cruise stop business accounted for a quarter of Hoonah's employment, and by 2011, there were some 73 cruise ship visits arriving for the summer season, and by one calculation the cruise business accounted for more than half the local economy.

 Initially passengers were tendered into the Icy Strait Point dock, then in 2016 construction was finished on a 400 ft floating dock suitable for cruise ships that replaced tendering.
 By 2019, there were 137 cruise ships scheduled to visit Icy Strait Point.
 But still only one cruise ship was present at any given time.

 To further expand the tourism business, in 2019, Huna Totem Corporation joined with Norwegian Cruise Line to build a second floating dock, one that could accommodate megaships, located a half mile away from the first.
 The goal of the separation was to prevent overcrowding, but nevertheless some Hoonah Elders expressed skepticism that the local population could handle that amount of tourist traffic without losing its sense of character.

 In 2020, Icy Strait Point was hit by the effects of the COVID-19 pandemic on cruise ships.
-Nevertheless work on the second dock work went forward and was completed by 2022, although the effects of the pandemic were still being felt.
+Nevertheless, work on the second dock work went forward and was completed by 2022, although the effects of the pandemic were still being felt.

 In 2021, on June 13, Kléet Plaza was dedicated.
 "Kléet" is from the Tlingit language meaning orca.
-It features a life-sized bronze orca sculpture by Wyland, donated by Norwegian Cruise lines to the huna totem corporation.
+It features a life-sized bronze orca sculpture by Robert Wyland, donated by Norwegian Cruise Line to Huna Totem Corporation.

-In 2024, there were about 240 cruise ship visits to Icy Stait Point, bringing about 500,000 tourists, of whom about 35,000 visit Hoonah.
+In 2024, there were about 240 cruise ship visits to Icy Strait Point, bringing about 500,000 tourists, of whom about 35,000 visit Hoonah.